 Toxins produced by blue-green algae are heat-stable and may take many weeks to degrade, particularly on a hard relatively-dry surface.

 Vegetables and fruit

-We recommend that irrigation water contaminated with blue-green algae should notbe spray irrigated on vegetables and fruit, or come in contact with plants being grown for food.
-This is particularly important for fruit and vegetables that are likely to be eaten raw such as apples, grapes, tomatoes, strawberries, cabbages, lettuce and other salad greens.
+We recommend that irrigation water contaminated with blue-green algae should not be spray-irrigated on vegetables and fruit, or come in contact with plants being grown for food.
+This is particularly important for fruit and vegetables that are likely to be eaten raw such as:

-Where there is no direct water contact with the edible parts of the plant, for example where under-tree sprinklers are used (for example, for stone fruit), or with a drip irrigation set-up where water does not touch the edible parts of the crop, irrigating with BGA-contaminated water is unlikely to be a problem.
+Where there is no direct water contact with the edible parts of the plant, irrigating with blue-green algae contaminated water is unlikely to be a problem.

 Keep stock off pasture irrigated with blue-green algae-contaminated water for at least seven days after irrigation.

 Blue-green algae toxins may remain on dry pasture for a long time following irrigation, often until there is a rain event or further irrigation with uncontaminated water.

 The scum from Algal blooms can cause chronic problems on turf greens — especially those with poor air circulation, compacted soils and wet areas.

 - impede oxygen and other gas diffusion into and out of soils.